vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 ### Authenticated Denial of Existence {#denial_of_existence}

-TLS servers supporting this extension that do not have a signed TLSA record MUST instead return a DNSSEC chain that provides authenticated denial of existence.
+TLS servers that support this extension and respond to a request containing this extension that do not have a signed TLSA record for the configured (and requested) SNI name and port MUST instead return a DNSSEC chain that provides authenticated denial of existence for the configured SNI name and port.
 A TLS client receiving proof of authenticated denial of existence MUST use an alternative method to verify the TLS server identity or close the connection.
-Such an alternative could be the classic WebPKI model of preinstalled root CA's.
+Such an alternative could be the classic PKIX model of preinstalled root CA's.

 Authenticated denial chains include NSEC or NSEC3 records that demonstrate one of the following facts: